pIlIp-d/PDF-Compressor/documentation/Plugin.md

 # optionally implement get_hierarchy()
 ```

-! on choiceFields you need to have a comma after the last option inside choices
+IMPORTANT on choiceFields you need to have a comma after the last option inside choices
 ```
 name = forms.TypedChoiceField(
         choices=(